bolcom/hive_compared_bq/README.md

 ```
 [INFO]	[2017-09-28 05:53:55,890]  (MainThread) Analyzing the columns ['rowkey', 'calc_timestamp', 'categorization_step', 'dts_modified', 'global_id', 'product_category', 'product_group', 'product_subgroup', 'product_subsubgroup', 'unit'] with a sample of 10000 values
-[INFO]	[2017-09-28 05:53:56,897]  (MainThread) Best column to do a GROUP BY is rowkey (apparitions of most frequent value: 1 / the 50 most frequentvalues sum up 50 apparitions)
+[INFO]	[2017-09-28 05:53:56,897]  (MainThread) Best column to do a GROUP BY is rowkey (occurrences of most frequent value: 1 / the 50 most frequentvalues sum up 50 occurrences)
 [INFO]	[2017-09-28 05:53:56,897]  (MainThread) Executing the 'shas' queries for hive_sluangsay.hive_compared_bq_table3 and bigQuery_bidwh2.hive_compared_bq_table3 to do final comparison
 [INFO]	[2017-09-28 05:54:26,961]  (MainThread) We found 2 differences in sha verification
 Showing differences for columns product_category ,product_group ,product_subgroup ,product_subsubgroup ,unit